jeremybytes/core-cli-30/DemoWalkthrough.md

 PS C:\CoreCLI\person-console>
 ```

-Start with .NET Core 3.0, a JSON serializer is included in the framework.
+Starting with .NET Core 3.0, a JSON serializer is included in the framework.
 We're using an external serializer here so we can see how to add a NuGet package.

 If you use "Ctrl+." on "JsonConvert" in the code file, it will now resolve and add the correct using statement.